PANDAS / PANS Therapy – Sudden Onset Childhood OCD

 (GroundWork offers virtual sessions for PANDAS / PANS clients residing in: Florida, Maine, Vermont, South Carolina & Montana)

-At GroundWork Counseling in Orlando, we provide specialized OCD therapy – this includes working with children and families impacted by PANDAS/PANS.
+At GroundWork in Orlando, we provide specialized OCD therapy – this includes working with children and families impacted by PANDAS / PANS.

 Parents often will describe children with PANDAS/PANDAS as normal one day, and experiencing debilitating OCD the next.
 It is vital that children with OCD receive the correct diagnosis and treatment as soon as possible, to prevent further deterioration in their behavior.

 Obsessive Compulsive symptoms are a common symptom of PANDAS and can range from fear of contamination to checking behaviors.
 The International OCD Foundation provides a thorough guide for parents that we suggest reviewing.

 - Sudden onset of OCD symptoms